codewinch/popstart/README.md

 ## Who wrote this?

-Popstart is copyright Popchat® Inc., a new chat startup based in Texas USA.
+Popstart™ is copyright Popchat® Inc., a new chat startup based in Texas USA.
 First publication was Sept.
 13, 2023.